-Phase I: PSYC 3341 or equivalent, EDUC 3352 or equivalent, EDUC 4362. \Apply for admission to program prior to registration for Phase II courses.
+Apply for admission to program prior to registration for Phase II courses.

-Phase II: EDUC 4322; EDUC 4326. \Take the diagnostic tests for the TExES prior to registration for Phase III courses.
+Phase II: EDUC 4322; EDUC 4326.

+Take the diagnostic tests for the TExES prior to registration for Phase III courses.

-Phase III: EDUC 4316.
-(Take professional practices course if required.)
+Phase III: EDUC 4316 or EDUC 4317.

-\Take the content-area TEXES and PPR TEXES.
+Take the content-area TExES and PPR TExES.
 Apply for admission to student teaching.

-Phase IV: EDUC 4686 (Student Teaching); EDUC 4099 (Seminar). \For completion of Seminar, pass the content-area TEXES and PPR TEXES if not previously passed.
+For completion of Seminar, pass the content-area TExES and PPR TExES if not previously passed.

-EC-Grade 12 Special Education\\
+EC-Grade 12 Special Education

-Approved major for this certification: Child/Family Studies (Special Populations minor). \\Special Education "stand alone" certification is recommended only for students who plan to teach in "life skills" classrooms.
-Students who plan to teach in content area, resource or inclusion settings, should pursue a Generalist EC-6 or Generalist 4-8 certification with Special Education EC-12 or a secondary content teaching field with a Special Education supplement.
+Approved major for this certification: Child/Family Studies (Special Populations minor).

+Special Education "stand alone" certification is recommended only for students who plan to teach in "life skills" classrooms.
+Students who plan to teach in content area, resource or inclusion settings, should pursue a Core Subjects EC-6 or Core Subjects 4-8 certification with Special Education EC-12 or a secondary content teaching field with a Special Education supplement.

-Phase I: PSYC 3341 or equivalent, EDUC 3352 or equivalent, EDUC 4362. \Apply for admission to program prior to registration for Phase II courses.
+Apply for admission to program prior to registration for Phase II courses.

-Phase II: EDUC 4313, EDUC 4353, EDUC 4354, EDUC 4355, EDUC 4324, EDUC 4325 or EDUC 4327. \Take the appropriate diagnostic tests for the TExES prior to registration for Phase III courses.
+Phase II: EDUC 4313, EDUC 4353, EDUC 4354, EDUC 4355, EDUC 4324, EDUC 4325 or EDUC 4327.

+Take the appropriate diagnostic tests for the TExES prior to registration for Phase III courses.

 Phase III: EDUC 4352, EDUC 4356.
-(Take professional practices course if required.) \Take content-area TEXES and PPR TEXES.
+(Take professional practices course if required.)
+Take content-area TEXES and PPR TEXES.
 Apply for admission to student teaching.

-Phase IV: EDUC 4679 (Student Teaching); EDUC 4099 (Seminar). \For completion of Seminar, pass content-area TEXES and PPR TEXES if not previously passed.
+For completion of Seminar, pass content-area TExES and PPR TExES if not previously passed.